 - Our notes on edge stability under sitting and sleeping.

-Hybrids with robust coils and denser foams often shine here.
-Weak foam cores and very soft builds usually fail.
+Hybrids with robust coils and denser foams often do well here.
+Weak foam cores and very soft builds usually do not.

 Couples With Different Body Types